Low / medium- / medium / medium+ / high

 6. Try it with wine: now try using the internal scales with wine.
 Repetition will really help your assessment of the scale to become consistent in a short period of time.

-7. Practice!
-Here are the keys:
+Here are important keys:

 a.
 Always start with the button on medium.